Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Theoretical Results

-The error rate of $\widehat\bgamma\supm$ provided in Theorem \ref{thm:local} is nearly minimax optimal in the sense that even the sparse GLM estimator extracted under known link functions cannot attain any better convergence rates than this up to a $\log N_m$ scale \citep{raskutti2011minimax}. {To our best knowledge, except for Gaussian or elliptical design under which one could reduce the SIM fitting to a linear regression \citep[e.g.]{neykov2016l1,eftekhari2021inference},} there is no existing sparse SIM regression approaches having a similar optimal convergence guarantee for the general design due to the non-convexity issue.
-We leverage the supervised estimator and the one-step approximation of SIM introduced in Section \ref{sec:method} to fill this gap.
+The error rate of $\widehat\bgamma\supm$ provided in Theorem \ref{thm:local} is nearly minimax optimal in the sense that even the sparse GLM estimator extracted under known link functions cannot attain any better convergence rates than this up to a $\log N_m$ scale \citep{raskutti2011minimax}.
+To the best of our knowledge, except for Gaussian or elliptical design under which one could reduce the SIM fitting to a linear regression \citeg{neykov2016l1,eftekhari2021inference}, no existing sparse SIM approach has a similar optimal convergence guarantee for the non-Gaussian (general) design due to the non-convexity issue.
+From the methodological perspective, we leverage the supervised estimator and the one-step approximation of SIM introduced in Section \ref{sec:method} to fill this gap.
+In theory, justifying this convergence property is more challenging than analyzing the standard parametric sparse regression, because first, the impact of the nuisance kernel estimator $\widehat f_m$ needs to be properly reduced through orthogonality; second, an essential effort is needed to analyze our iterative Algorithm \ref{alg:2} with the error rates changing successively.

 Based on Theorem \ref{thm:local}, we derive the convergence rate of our SASH estimator in Theorem \ref{thm:aggregate} that is proved in Appendix \ref{sec:pf:aggregate}.